 ChowMatch uses software technology to recover surplus food and to also prevent over production of food.
 Our flagship Enterprise Application uses matching logic to connect agencies with surplus food donated by restaurants, grocery stores, caterers, farms, and many others.
 The technology helps to streamline the distribution of untouched surplus food to agencies and organizations such as family shelters, homeless shelters, neighborhood feeding programs, churches, schools, 100% affordable housing programs, and many other food assistance organizations.

 In the United States, 131 billion pounds1 of our food supply goes to waste.
 Much of the waste includes plate waste, spoilage, blemishes, habits, over-ordering, etc..
-Donors use ChowMatch to manage their food waste and food surplus.
+Donors use our ChowMatch products to manage their food waste and food surplus.

 Our mission is to make ChowMatch available globally to eliminate food insecurities, food waste, and pollution.

 Tod Hing – Founder (History)

-In 2013, the first version of ChowMatch was developed over a long weekend after Tod’s wife, Maria Yap, founder of the food recovery non-profit Peninsula Food Runners, complained about her lack of resources while recovering surplus food.
+In 2013, the first version of ChowMatch Enterprise was developed over a long weekend after Tod’s wife, Maria Yap, founder of the food recovery non-profit Peninsula Food Runners, complained about her lack of resources while recovering surplus food.
 That initial version helped to streamline the pickup schedule for fresh surplus food and matching the food with the right food assistance organization, using volunteer food runners to pick up and deliver within 1 hour.
 The entire process managed using the ChowMatch application without a dispatcher.
-Today, ChowMatch is on its 4th major revision using Matching Logic and soon, Artificial Intelligence to assist in the recovery and delivery of 100,000 meals every week across the U.S.
+Today, ChowMatch Enterprise is on its 5th major revision using Matching Logic and soon, Artificial Intelligence to assist in the recovery and delivery of several million meals daily across the U.S.